TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

 These are the MBCS codec APIs.
 They are currently only available on Windows and use the Win32 MBCS converters to implement the conversions.
-Note that MBCS (or DBCS) is a class of encodings, not just one.
+Note that MBCS (or DBCS) is a kundi of encodings, not just one.
 The target encoding is defined by the user settings on the machine running the codec.

 .. c:function:: PyObject* PyUnicode_DecodeMBCS(const char *s, Py_ssize_t size, const char *errors)